Title IX - Stop Sexual Violence

 - If you believe someone is in immediate danger, call 911.

-- Consider taking the person to the counseling office/resource on your campus or in your community.
+- Consider taking the person to the psychological services counseling office on campus or in your community.

 - Available counseling resources on your campus and in your community can be found on the If You Experience Sexual Violence page.